AckeeCZ/ios-crash-demo/README.md

 So it would be nice to know how to make this crash reports work correctly in Crashlytics.

+### Problematic optimizations

+The problematic build setting is `SWIFT_OPTIMIZATION_LEVEL` in Xcode.
+When set to `-Onone` all works fine, but when set to `-O` or `-O -whole-module-optimization` crash reports miss information about the exact line.

 ## Workaround

 We have managed to come up with a workaround.
 If the project is compiled without any compiler optimizations (`-Onone`), we get the same information as we get in HockeyApp with optimizations turned on.